 First, please make sure that your Region and Language are set to the United States.
 Make this change in the Settings app.
 (Settings > Time & Language > Region and Language).

-You would need a PC running Windows 10 Anniversary or greater to get Spotify for Windows 10.
-As per the data provided by Microsoft, the Spotify app for Windows 10 is available only in the following markets:
+You would need a PC running Windows 11/10 to get Spotify for Windows.
+As per the data provided by Microsoft, the Spotify app for Windows is curently available only in the following markets:

 Having done this reboot.